About This Program

 Follow us on Twitter

-The MEd/MS in Exercise Physiology at Springfield College has a prestigious reputation both nationally and internationally.
+The MS in Exercise Physiology at Springfield College has a prestigious reputation both nationally and internationally.
 Students take a variety of physiology courses aimed at giving them a broad grasp of the field of exercise physiology.
 They also take classes in the research sequence which prepare them to critically analyze the current literature and design research studies to add to the body of literature with the goal of publication in the field of exercise physiology.
 Upon completion of the program, students are prepared to seek employment in the field or to continue their education in a related allied health field or a relevant doctorate.
-Students may follow two tracks within this program; both tracks in this program require the completion of 36 credits.

-The clinical exercise physiology (CEP) track prepares students to be competent entry-level clinical exercise physiologists.
+Clinical Exercise Physiology Track: The Clinical Exercise Physiology (CEP) track prepares students to be competent entry-level clinical exercise physiologists.
 Students are equipped with the knowledge and skills to further their education, either in a related allied health profession or to conduct clinically focused research.
 Students take courses that cover varied aspects of the field of clinical exercise physiology.
-Embedded in the curriculum are the job task analysis items required to prepare students for ACSM clinical exercise physiologist certification.
-All students within the CEP track are required to complete 600 hrs of clinical internships spread primarily between cardiac, pulmonary, metabolic and musculoskeletal areas.
+Embedded in the curriculum are the job task analysis items required to prepare students for American College of Sports Medicine (ACSM) clinical exercise physiologist certification.
+All students within the CEP track are required to complete 600 hours of clinical internships spread primarily between cardiac, pulmonary, metabolic, and musculoskeletal areas.
 Students have the option of either completing a thesis or an independent study, both of which focus on clinically relevant topics.

 Clinical exercise physiology is studied by students with varied undergraduate backgrounds, including biological sciences, exercise science, physical education, and nursing.
 Our track is accredited by the Commission on Accreditation of Allied Health Education Professionals and is one of a small number of clinical exercise physiology programs accredited in the United States.